-Parameter Entity/Actor Specification Scales and Approved Shall be evaluated annually or after any repair by qualified
+Parameter Entity/Actor Specification Scales and stadiometers Approved personnel Shall be evaluated annually or after any repair by qualified personnel.

-Parameter Entity/Actor Specification

-stadiometers personnel personnel.

 Shall be confirmed that error is less than +/- 2.5% from expected values using NIST-traceable or equivalent standards.

-709 3.6.3.1.3 Blood glucose level measurement device
+723 3.6.3.1.3 Blood glucose level measurement device